 Archaeological Impacts Possible Mitigation Impact on heritage assets and their settings and therefore the significance of nationally designated and currently undesignated heritage assets Intrusiveness of vehicles has an impact on the setting of features.
 Evidence of passage, and works and signage to deal with that, have an impact on the heritage asset and the character of the route and area and the setting of features.
-Level and timing of use being monitored.
-Liaise with PDNPA's Cultural Heritage Team and Historic England over vulnerability, sensitivity and capacity issues.

 Landscape and Visual Impacts Possible Mitigation Visual impact of vehicle movement in the landscape over a wide area The impact from the passage of vehicles during the day or night is affected by the open nature of the landscape and the level of use of the route.
 Level and timing of use being monitored.
 Wheel ruts and damage to character of the route Evidence of the passage of vehicles is seen by the development of wheel ruts and on and adjacent to the route.
 Maintain the route.
 Consider appropriateness of repairs with respect to designations and character of the area.
-Liaison with Highway Authority and PDNPA Ecologist.
+Liaison with Highway Authority, Natural England and PDNPA Ecologist.
 Existing voluntary code of conduct (do not use roads which may be seriously damaged by wheel pressure, do not travel on green roads where they risk being damaged beyond a point of natural recovery) has been unsuccessful in preventing disturbance.

+Social Impacts

+Possible Mitigation

-Social Impacts Possible Mitigation Deterrence of use by non-MPV users from presence or anticipation of vehicles Disturbance from vehicles Signage indicating the range of classes of users Voluntary code of conduct (limit to group sizes and maximum speed limits) can be unsuccessful in preventing disturbance Noise impact on people Disturbance from vehicles on users of the route and nearby properties.
-Voluntary code of conduct (travel at a quiet and unobtrusive pace in small groups) not always applied
+Deterrence of use by non-MPV users from presence or anticipation of vehicles

+Voluntary code of conduct (limit to group sizes and maximum speed limits) can be unsuccessful in preventing disturbance

+Noise impact on people

+Disturbance from vehicles on users of the route and the properties to access the route.

+Voluntary code of conduct (travel at a quiet and unobtrusive pace in small groups) not always applied beautiful views created by contrasting landsc apes and dramatic geology Special Quality Value Impact by Mechanically Propelled Vehicles The natural beauty, natural heritage, landscape character and diversity of landscapes Protected habitats and features; limestone dale with extensive views Ecological - damage and disturbance and risk of disturbance Archeological - impact on setting of features Visual - presence and evidence of use Trees, woodlands, hedgerows, stone walls, field barns and other landscape features Range of landscape features Significant geological features Caves

-Appendix 5 - Derby Lane - Special Qualities
+Appendix 5 - Wetton Hills - Special Qualities